 |What are the largest denominations in the tradition today?||The denomination called the “Episcopal Church” is the largest in the tradition by a significant margin.
 Denominations and churches have split over theological, political, and social issues.
 Examples of contentious topics include women in ministry, allegations of devaluing Scripture, and issues related to same-sex marriage and gender identification.||Bodies within Eastern Orthodoxy are commonly referred to as national churches, not denominations.
 The largest are The Russian Orthodox Church, The Romanian Orthodox Church, The Greek Orthodox Church, and The Serbian Orthodox Church.|

-The Protestant, Catholic, and Eastern Orthodox branches of the Christian faith historically have many similarities, including belief in the virgin birth of Christ, his physical resurrection from the dead, and his Second Coming.
+Historically, the Protestant, Catholic, and Eastern Orthodox branches of the Christian faith have many similarities, including belief in the virgin birth of Christ, his physical resurrection from the dead, and his Second Coming.
 The traditions also have significant disagreements, which may be summarized in three general points (more details below).

-- The role of the pope: Protestantism does not recognize the authority of the pope like the Catholic Church does.
+- The role of the pope: Protestantism does not recognize the authority of the pope as the Catholic Church does.
 Eastern Orthodoxy honors the pope but does not recognize his authority.

 - The recognition of ecumenical councils: Ecumenical councils are meetings that have been held throughout church history to articulate unity of doctrine among Christians.
 The councils are applications of Jesus’ prayer for unity (John 17:21) and the example of the meeting in Jerusalem as recorded in Acts 15.
 The early church called councils to discuss important doctrines like the Trinity and Christology.
 Protestantism recognizes many beliefs expressed in the councils.
 Roman Catholicism recognizes 21 councils.
 Eastern Orthodoxy recognizes the first seven, which occurred from the 4th to 8th centuries.